top of page

 Objectives

-1. To implement of quality control and hybrid confirmation using existing SSR markers at UKZN.
+1. To implement the quality control and hybrid confirmation using existing SSR markers at UKZN.

 2. To generate phenotypic data based on the inbred populations.